cronica-it/preview/website/blog/2023-hancu-mesaj-jsq-rose95/index.md

 and Resource Development.
-The talk I gave was (supposed to be) in the last of those just named, and was essentially 45 minutes of the growth and demographic information selected from the longer talk of the previous month and countries (see "Five Countries in Two Weeks").
+The talk I gave was (supposed to be) in the last of those just named, and was essentially 45 minutes of the growth and demographic information selected from the longer talk of the previous month and countries (see „Five Countries in Two Weeks”).
 My talk actually got rescheduled twice, and ended up on the last day, along with Esther Dyson's, which only got rescheduled once.